 Addressレンボンガン島, Jungutbatu, Nusapenida, Jungutbatu, Nusapenida, Kabupaten Klungkung, Bali 80771, Indonesia

 Most popular of the attractions on dry land is the finger of lava jutting out from the island known as the Devil’s Tear.
 Waves crash along the sea cliffs sending spray high into the air.
 The green algae and blue water add colorful contrast to photos of the drama.

 You can get to the Devil’s Tear area by walking north from Dream Beach or south from Sunset Beach.
 Shared public transportation is also easy to find, or you can rent a scooter and add the viewpoints to a day of beach hopping.
 The lava rocks are sharp and brittle—not so easy to enjoy barefooted.

 The much smaller island of Nusa Ceningan is sandwiched between Nusa Lembongan and Nusa Penida.
 Unless you’re an experienced surfer looking for some room on the breaks, there isn’t a really good excuse for going to Nusa Ceningan other than to follow the island-travel mantra of “why not!”

 Nusa Ceningan is attached to Nusa Lembongan via a yellow suspension bridge that collapsed in 2013 then again in 2016, killing nine people and injuring dozens.
 The new bridge was finished in February 2017.
-Walking across the narrow bridge is interesting, but driving across it on scooter can be terrifying.
+Walking across the narrow bridge is interesting, but driving across it on a scooter can be terrifying.
 Only attempt the squeeze if you’re confident you won’t cause an accident with oncoming riders as you brush legs in passing.

 The Secret Beach on the map that gets people excited isn’t as secret as it sounds.
 The beautiful scenery is worth seeing, but don’t be disappointed when you discover that a resort built above it.